Batch files: FOR command

 for %i in (set) do command command-arguments

 You have a list of login names whose accounts need to be deleted from the system.
 Let’s say the user names are user1, user2, user3, user4, user5, user6.
-To delete all these user accounts with a single command we can run the below command.
+To delete all these user accounts in a single step we can run the below command.

 for %i in (user1 user2 user3 user4 user5 user6) do net user /delete %i